AF-1/lms-dynamicplaylists/README.md

 <br><br>

 - »**Does DPL replace SQLPlayList and/or CustomSkip?**«<br>
-No. SQLPlayList and CustomSkip3 are **separate** plugins and they have a different focus and job to do.
+No. SQLPlayList and CustomSkip3 are **separate** plugins and they have a different focus/job to do.
 DPL will never have the same features as any of these plugins.
 You *can* use them but you *don't have to*.<br>Custom Skip **3** works with DPL **3** and SQLPlayList is reported to work (with some limitations and without any guarantees as to how long, see other FAQ).<br>If you're comfortable writing/editing SQLite using custom dynamic playlist definitions you can probably do without them.
 <br><br>

 - »**How do Dynamic Playlists 3 and SQLPlayList work together?**«<br>